-Driver seriously injured by gunfire from passing car in Renton
+Woman seriously injured by gunfire from passing car

-RENTON — A driver was seriously injured by gunfire Sunday night and crashed her vehicle, police said.
+RENTON, Wash.
+(AP) — A woman was seriously injured by gunfire Sunday night while driving in Renton and crashed her vehicle, police said.
 The shooter, in another vehicle, drove off and remains at large.

 The incident unfolded around 9:30 p.m. on Rainier Avenue South.
 Officers and medics responded to the scene after receiving 911 calls from passengers in the shooting victim’s vehicle, KOMO-TV reported.

-She was rushed to Harborview Medical Center in Seattle with serious injuries.
+She was found with serious injuries and rushed to Harborview Medical Center in Seattle.
 No other information was immediately available about the victim.

 A passenger in the woman’s vehicle also was taken to the hospital for an unrelated medical issue.